Approximately 111 students finished school with a degree in Physics from 3 degree programs available in Arizona.

 University of Arizona is among your top options if you're planning on studying Physics.
 Grads of the physics program state that they receive average early career wages of physics and mid-career wages of $97,681.
 Situated in Tucson, Arizona, this school is a good choice for students who enjoy the buzz of a substantial city.

 University of Arizona is a very good option for management information systems students.
 Graduates report incomes that are higher than average.Excellent education for student veterans has earned University of Arizona top marks.
-Get an idea of what being on campus at Arizona is like by enjoying some campus videos.
+Look at a few school videos for more information on student life is like.

 Arizona State University is a wonderful option for individuals interested in a Physics major.
 Soon after graduating, physics students usually make an average of $51,554 in their early careers.
 Looking for a big school?
 This school has more than 20,000 students on campus.

 Roughly 86.8% of the educators at Arizona State University are full-time and get normal office hours, so they tend to be more accessible to help.Not only is Arizona State University one of the best institutions in Arizona, 35.3% of its students come from out-of-state.
-Want to learn a little more about Arizona State University's campus?
-Take a virtual tour.
+Go on a virtual tour for more information on Arizona State.

 It's hard to find a better school than Northern Arizona University if you want to pursue Physics as a major.
 In addition to its bachelor's programs, Northern Arizona University offers graduate degrees in Physics.
 With more than 20,000 undergraduates, this institution is one of the largest schools in the nation.